buildtesters/buildtest/docs/configuring_buildtest.rst

     $ buildtest config compilers --yaml
     gcc:
-      builtin:
+      builtin_gcc:
         cc: /usr/bin/gcc
         cxx: /usr/bin/g++
         fc: /usr/bin/gfortran

     $ buildtest config compilers --list
-    builtin
+    builtin_gcc

 Detect Compilers (Experimental Feature)
 ----------------------------------------

+buildtest can detect compilers based on modulefiles and generate compiler section that way you don't have to specify each compiler manually.
+This can be done via ``buildtest config compilers find`` command.
+Buildtest expects a key/value mapping when searching compiler names and regular expression (``re.match``) is used for discovering compiler modules.

-buildtest can detect compilers based on modulefiles and generate compiler section with compiler instance.
-This can be done via ``buildtest config compilers find`` option.
-First we declare a compiler ``find`` section that expects a dictionary of key/value mapping between compiler names and their module names.
+This can be demonstrated, by defining search pattern in the ``find`` section that expects a dictionary of key/value mapping between compiler names and their module names.

-Shown below is an example where we expect to find gcc and pgi modules with name ``gcc`` and ``pgi``.
-We can specify a list of module names, currently buildtest will add a compiler if modulename starts with the corresponding string.

-..
-Note:: This feature will be updated to allow regular expression in near future
+In example, below we define a pattern for gcc modules as ``^(gcc)`` which will find all modules that start with name `gcc`.

 ::

     compilers:
       find:
-        gcc: [gcc]
+        gcc: "^(gcc)"
-        pgi: [pgi]
       compiler:
         gcc:
           builtin: